 Place each section in fresh potting mix

-Pop your mother Spider Plant back into its original pot (or downsize slightly if you have taken away a substantial amount of the original plant).
+Pop your mother plant back into its original pot (or downsize slightly if you have taken away a substantial amount of the original plant).
 Then pot your new Spider Plant(s) into fresh potting mix.
 Make sure not to reuse old potting mix from other plants as this can really easily transfer pets or bacteria without you even realising!

 If the roots on any of your sections aren’t very mature you may want to grow them in water for a few weeks.